fabrice123/Backend_sails/README.md

 Make sure all the command line tools are globally available in your command line.

+Now run the following command in the root of the project or run the "installnpm.bat" file.

+	npm install

 There are two batch-files included to start the app faster.

 * Run "rundb.bat" first to start the MongoDB database.
 * Run "runapp.bat" after that to start the Sails application.

+You can also manually start the app.
+In one command line window start de MongoDB with the following command.

+	mongod --dbpath ".\data\db"

+In another start Sails with the following command.

+	sails lift

 The app should now be running.
 By default it is running on port 1337.